 How to Find Your Polling Place

 Voters can determine their proper polling place by checking the Nebraska Secretary of State’s Polling Place website.

-The deadline to register to vote online is 5:00 p.m.
-Central Time the third Friday before an election, which is October 16 for the 2020 General Election.
-To register to vote by mail, the registration must be postmarked on or before the third Friday prior to an election, which is October 16 for the 2020 General Election.
+The deadline to register to vote online is 11:59 p.m.
+Central Time the third Friday before an election, which is April 22, 2022 for the 2022 Statewide Primary Election.
+To register to vote by mail, the registration must be postmarked on or before the third Friday prior to an election, which is April 22, 2022 for the 2022 Statewide Primary Election.
 The deadline to register to vote in person is before 6:00 p.m.
-Central Time on the second Friday prior to an election, which is October 26 for the 2020 General Election.
+Central Time on the second Friday prior to an election, which is April 29, 2022 for the 2022 Statewide Primary Election.

 How to Check Your Registration

 Visit Nebraska’s Voter Lookup website or call 1-866-OUR-VOTE.